davirudo/KotlinExpert/README.md

 # KotlinExpert
-for copyright purpose, i'm learning it on Dicoding
+For copyright purpose, i'm learning it on Dicoding